-All applicants must be a U.S. citizen or eligible noncitizen.

-Students attending both high school and Solano Community College are not eligible to receive Financial Aid.

-Because the U.S. Department of Education requires a degree or certificate program to be at least six months in length, students in Fire Technology (formally known as Fire Science Academy), Emergency Medical Technician, Special Manicuring Program, and Esthetics Program do not qualify for federal student aid.

-All applicants who do not have a high school diploma, a GED, or who have not passed the high school proficiency test must pass the SCC Ability To Benefit test.

-Students under the age of 18 who possess a high school diploma, GED, or who have passed the high school proficiency test will be required to meet with the Dean of Special Services and the Dean of Counseling.

-All male students 18 years or older must be registered with the selective service or must be on active duty to satisfy this requirement.
+- All applicants must be a U.S. citizen or eligible noncitizen. - Students attending both high school and Solano Community College are not eligible to receive Financial Aid. - Because the U.S. Department of Education requires a degree or certificate program to be at least six months in length, students in Fire Technology (formally known as Fire Science Academy), Emergency Medical Technician, Special Manicuring Program, and Esthetics Program do not qualify for federal student aid. - All applicants who do not have a high school diploma, a GED, or who have not passed the high school proficiency test must pass the SCC Ability To Benefit test. - Students under the age of 18 who possess a high school diploma, GED, or who have passed the high school proficiency test will be required to meet with the Dean of Special Services and the Dean of Counseling. - All male students 18 years or older must be registered with the selective service or must be on active duty to satisfy this requirement. - A student cannot be in default on a federal student loan or in repayment for a federal Pell Grant or SEOG.

-Continuation on financial aid programs is based on financial eligibility and the student maintaining satisfactory academic progress.
-Federal regulations require Solano College to establish Standards of Satisfactory Academic Progress for students receiving financial aid.
-A student not meeting this standard will lose his/ her eligibility until that time that the student meets the required academic conditions.